Korimsoft/strippr/README.md

 ### Configuration Options

 Configuration options are described by TypescriptFiles in the `src/config/model` location.
 For paths, special shortcuts may be used to define program or strip config directory file.
-These are `{programdir}` and `{workingdir}`.
+These are `{programdir}` that results to the program root directory and `{workingdir}` which results to the current working directory (_process.cwd()_).

 ### Custom Fonts